JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 , we have poor localization in time.
 The MDCT solves this problem by applying the same transformation to short, overlapping blocks of a signal.

-If we use the processing graph [defined here](https://github.com/JohnVinyard/zounds/blob/master/examples/mdct_synth.py#L10) to instead extract the MDCT, we something a bit different.
+If we use the processing graph [defined here](https://github.com/JohnVinyard/zounds/blob/master/examples/mdct_synth.py#L10) to instead extract the MDCT, we end up with something a bit different.
 Running...

 ```python
 >>> _id = Document.process(meta=signal.encode())